Research Snapshot

 The right interpretation is cautious optimism.
 A near-10% break lower is real relief.
 But a market that is still talking about physical tightness in Europe is not yet a market that deserves a durable “fuel pressure solved” narrative.

 That means investors should watch relative performance carefully.
 If jet fuel falls sharply and airline equities still cannot hold a bid, the market may be telling you that demand, leverage, or pricing power is still the bigger issue.
-If fuel keeps easing and airlines finally start outperforming consistently, then the commodity input is reasserting itself as the dominant driver again.
+If fuel keeps easing and airlines finally start showing stronger relative performance than consistently, then the commodity input is reasserting itself as the dominant driver again.

 Winners and losers